 Blepharospasm is caused by abnormal brain function in the part of your brain that controls muscles.
 Doctors aren’t sure why this happens.
 Symptoms can be triggered by stress and being overly tired.
 Or they could be triggered by a neurological condition, including Tourette syndrome or Parkinson’s disease.
 Some medicines can make blepharospasm worse.
 Be sure to tell your doctor about any medicines you’re taking.

 How is blepharospasm diagnosed?

-- Could blepharospasm be a symptom of another condition?
+- Can blepharospasm be a sign of a brain tumor?